 Professor in Artificial Intelligence

 The University of Agder invites applications for a full-time permanent position as Professor at the Department of Information and Communication Technology, Faculty of Engineering and Science.
-The position is currently located in Grimstad, Norway.
+The position is located in Grimstad, Norway.
 The starting date is negotiable.

 The primary aim of this position is to strengthen the Centre for Artificial Intelligence Research (CAIR), to be hosted by the Department of ICT.
 The vision of CAIR is to provide an attractive environment for cutting-edge research on artificial intelligence (AI), focusing particularly on machine learning.